shulgastanslv/inventory_system/README.md

 ## Introduction
-Inventory system from stalker zov pripyati with all the basic mechanics on Unreal Engine 4.
-In addition to the basic mechans, a system for developing weapon mechans is prepared.
+Inventory system from S.T.A.L.K.E.R.: Call of Pripyat with all the basic mechanics on UE4.
+In addition to the basic features, a system for developing weapon mechanics has been prepared.
 This project is also minimally optimized.